cronvel/async-kit/README.md

 but we don't want important tasks to fail.

 It allows fine tuning:
-* maxRetry: the maximum number of times a job should be retried, before giving up with the error
+* maxRetry: the maximum number of times a job should be retried, before giving up with the last error
 * baseTimeout: the base timeout in **ms** before retrying, this is the timeout before the first retry
 * multiply: the timeout before retrying is multiplied by this value for each new retry
 * maxTimeout: the maximum timeout in **ms**, it will never be more despite the increasing retries with a multiply value > 1.